jgchoti/wikipedia-scraper/README.md

 ## ✨ Extra Features (available in the `nice-to-have` branch)

-- an optional CSV export
+- An optional CSV export
-- multiprocessing support to speed things up
+- Multiprocessing support to speed things up
+- Progress bar using `tqdm`library

 ## ⚠️ Data Corrections